schauveau/sway-keylogger/README.md

 The second use is to make people aware that installing a keylogger is really easy and that is is pointless to secure the Wayland compositor [ "Securing the compositor against processes running as the current user in the same namespace is not going to work no matter what you do.
 It's not worth it to try to do it."](https://github.com/swaywm/sway/issues/3987#issuecomment-477603520).

+The third use is to develop my sense of sarcasm.

 ## Is that a security problem?

 No because **strace** cannot be used to trace processes of other users (except by root).[ "Securing the compositor against processes running as the current user in the same namespace is not going to work no matter what you do.
 It's not worth it to try to do it."](https://github.com/swaywm/sway/issues/3987#issuecomment-477603520).